Why The Hard Age Caps On Youth Gender Transition Being Proposed By Conservatives Are A Very Bad Idea

 In short, while of course demagogues who have genuine antagonism toward trans people piggyback off these concerns — and use them as a fig leaf for bad ideas like hard age caps — the concerns themselves are legitimate, and it isn’t ignorant bigots raising them: It’s people with a great deal of experience in this area, often firsthand either as patients or clinicians.
 Anderson and Edwards-Leeper, for example, are both deeply and undeniably committed to helping trans kids get the healthcare they need — as she told me when we got lunch in San Francisco in 2018, Anderson herself was initially denied care when she first sought to transition more than a decade ago, as an adult.
 But both expressed to me, in my original interviews with them and our followup correspondence for this article, concerns about the lack of consistently followed, rigorous assessment protocols in this area.

-“Yes, some kids are not getting sufficient assessments,” explained Anderson.
+“Yes, some kids are not getting sufficient assessments,” explained Anderson in an email (emphasis hers).
 “The quality of care for trans [people] varies a great deal.”
-Echoing concerns she expressed to me when she first met, Anderson told me that “Without question providers who are ill prepared to care for trans patients have attempted to do so.
+Echoing concerns she expressed to me when we first met, Anderson told me that “Without question providers who are ill prepared to care for trans patients have attempted to do so.
 Some in my opinion did so because they felt obligated to do the best they could even without adequate training and experience.
 Others appear to have been opportunistic.
 Being transgender myself and a psychologist for so many years I see the gains that have been made thanks to WPATH and others.
 But suddenly trans is trendy and trans people seem like unicorns: fascinating objects of study.
 When I sense this happening I cringe and it feels very weird.”
 She doesn’t believe cases of poor youth evaluation are super-rare outliers.
 “I regularly encounter providers ignorant of the standards of care of WPATH,” she explained.
 “And assertive/anxious patients who have no tolerance for careful evaluation.
 It’s a toxic brew.”
 (In her email, she also noted that it’s perfectly natural and rational that trans people might be skeptical of what they perceive as overly aggressive gatekeeping, given what members of that community have endured in the past.)

-Edwards-Leeper pointed out that parents who genuinely want what is best for their kids face a difficult situation if they’re unlucky enough to be in one of the many areas of the country without competent, well-trained youth TGNC clinicians.
+Edwards-Leeper pointed out that parents who genuinely want what is best for their kids face a difficult situation if they’re unlucky enough to be in one of the many areas of the country without competent, well-trained youth gender clinicians.
 “What is problematic is that so many parents these days have reasonable concerns and cannot find a mental health provider who has been adequately trained to assess the gender concerns and ‘readiness’ for irreversible interventions from a psychological perspective,” she explained in an email (emphasis hers throughout).
 “This results in well-meaning parents being left to make decisions in their child’s best interest without true professional guidance.
 It puts parents in a horrible position and my heart goes out to them.”
 She explained that yes, some parents are too skeptical of medical transition, and might wrongly stall their child’s access to blockers or hormones despite a competently conducted diagnosis.
 “But what about the parents who disagree with the therapist who decided in a 1-hour appointment that their child who came out last week as trans after stumbling upon a YouTube video is ready for testosterone?”
 Like Anderson, Edwards-Leeper does not believe these cases are extreme outliers.
 Rather, she has heard from hundreds of parents in these sorts of situations since she was featured in my Atlantic article.
 “These are the parents who I have banging down my door still, since the Atlantic article,” she explained.
 “I can’t tell you how many times I'm almost in tears about the state of this field when I get off the phone with them.”

 If clinicians who are dedicated to helping trans youth are quitting one major clinic over their concerns in Britain, and are expressing on-the-record qualms about the standards of care in the U.S. and elsewhere, and their positions are clearly laid out, drawing not on bigotry or ignorance but well-established findings in developmental psychology as well as their own considerable professional experience, then it would probably be a good idea to listen to them.
 That doesn’t mean the answer is to have lawmakers who do have ulterior motives swoop in and tie the hands of competent clinicians in a way that could hurt TGNC youth — again: age-cap laws are a terrible idea.